kubernetes-sigs/cluster-api-provider-aws/test/e2e/suites/managed/README.md

 For example, in [eks_test.go](eks_test.go) we perform the following steps:

-1. Apply a AWSManagedCluster/AWSManagedControlPlane to create a EKS cluster without any nodes
+1. Apply an AWSManagedControlPlane to create a EKS cluster without any nodes
 2. Perform tests against the control plane
 3. Apply a MachineDeployment
 4. Perform tests against the machine deployment